 Parameter Learning in General Equilibrium: The Asset Pricing Implications

 Parameter learning strongly amplifies the impact of macro shocks on marginal utility when the representative agent has a preference for early resolution of uncertainty.
 This occurs as rational belief updating generates subjective long-run consumption risks.
-We consider general equilibrium models with unknown parameters governing either long-run economic growth, rare events, or model selection.
+We consider general equilibrium models with unknown parameters governing either long-run economic growth, the variance of shocks, rare events, or model selection.
 Overall, parameter learning generates long-lasting, quantitatively significant additional macro risks that help explain standard asset pricing puzzles.

 Suggested Citation: Suggested Citation